camsaul/mozilla-ignite-demo/README.md

 # LuckyBird's Mozilla Ignite Demo

-A web application written in Clojure to help the SFMTA determine where various Muni routes slow down, where additional buses are needed, etc.
+A web application written in Clojure and ClojureScript to help the SFMTA determine where various Muni routes slow down, where additional buses are needed, etc.

 ## Live Demo